Xie-Hui/Architecture-Thesis-Proposal/README.md

 ## Thesis

-The traditional developer-lead high-density condo development mode will inevitably lead to creating more and more homogeneous (as a result of commoditization), community-less and unaffordable housing (high development cost and high rate of investment).
-As an alternative approach, a bottom-up, self-organized development mode will create condos that are more customized, livable and affordable.
+The traditional developer-lead high-density condo development mode will inevitably lead to creating more and more homogeneous (as a result of commoditization), responsive-less and unaffordable housing (high development cost and high rate of investment).
+As a contrast, the bottom-up, self-organized development mode will offer a great alternative.
+Through rethinking proposition between developers, architects and the condo users, a rule-based, self-organized system will create and allow users to access more affordable and responsive architectural design, in addition to a more efficient construction process.

 ## Antithesis